Innovation Through Inclusion

 Spotlight: In 2018, we joined Paradigm for Parity®, a coalition of business leaders seeking to achieve corporate gender parity by 2030.
 As part of our commitment, SVB is pledging to ensure measurable improvement in the percentage of women in leadership roles at SVB.

 Uncovering Unconscious Bias and the Hidden Power of Language

 SVB promotes awareness and understanding of everyday biases and micro-behaviors to implement solutions and build a more inclusive workplace.

 SVB also holds interactive workshops for leaders to explore the relationship between language and bias.
 The workshops introduce strategies to reduce bias in hiring, recommendations, talent discussions and advancement opportunities.

 Advancing Innovation Makes a Positive Difference in our CommunitiesSVB champions innovation by helping entrepreneurs execute their big ideas.
 We take the same approach with initiatives that support the communities in which we live and work.
 Download our Corporate Responsibility report.

-Women in Technology Leadership 2019Our annual report finds that about half of startups have at least one woman in leadership — and progress toward gender parity is slow, particularly on startup boards.
+Women in Technology Leadership 2020Our annual report finds that about half of startups have at least one woman in leadership — and progress toward gender parity is slow, particularly on startup boards.

-*We define “diverse” as a blended I&D measure, which includes any non-male or male person of color, veteran, or person with disclosed disability; person of color refers to anyone who self identifies as any of the following: Hispanic/Latino, Black or African American, Asian, or Two or More Races/Other.
-We do this to include different backgrounds and social categorizations
+*We define diverse as a blended I&D measure, which includes any non-male, any person of color, veteran, or person with disclosed disability.
+Person of color refers to anyone who self identifies as any of the following: Hispanic/Latino, Black or African American, Asian, or Two or More Races/Other.
+We utilize this blended measure to include different backgrounds and social categorizations.

-***We currently track diverse representation for only US employees, as there are regulatory requirements governing data collection and privacy that preclude comprehensive data collection across the world.
-That said, we are actively exploring how we can effectively track and share data on our global workforce.
+***Figures represent US employees only, as regulatory requirements governing data collection and privacy preclude comprehensive data collection in our international offices.
+We are actively exploring how we can effectively track and share data on our global workforce.